Who we are

 We learned the hard way what it’s like not to have water.
 Even with the hardships of the land, we knew to live off the sea early on.
 Spearfishing was in essence part of the daily chores.

 Fast-forward 20 plus years into the future, after going through 3 Hurricanes, drought, lagoon overheating, theft, shark-proliferation we are now well-experienced pearl farmers alas.
-We now have twin solar arrays, diesel generators, 14 structures including warehouses, employee-bungallows, homes, central kitchen, toilets, water-cisterns with a capacity of thirty two thousand liters to store rain-water and most importantly, 100 Hectares (247 Acres) of lagoon to properly raise our oysters.
+We now have twin solar arrays, diesel generators, 14 structures including warehouses, employee-bungalows, homes, central kitchen, toilets, water-cisterns with a capacity of thirty two thousand liters to store rainwater and most importantly, 100 Hectares (247 Acres) of lagoon to properly raise our oysters.